-Mathematically, we write it as log232 =5, that is a LOG of 32 to the base 2 is 5.
+Mathematically, we write it as log232 =5.
+A LOG of 32 to the base 2 is 5.

 LOG Formula in Excel

-How to Use LOG Function in Excel?
+How to Use the LOG Function in Excel?

-The POWER function returns the result of a number raised to a power, so inversely, the LOG function in Excel returns the Power (exponent) to which the base is raised.
+The POWER function returns the result of a number raised to a power.
+So, inversely, the LOG function in Excel returns the power (exponent) to which the base is raised.

 LOG in Excel Example #1

-For example, 45 = 1024, using POWER function we would write it as POWER(4,5) = 1024, now if we nest this formula of POWER function inside the log function in Excel providing the base as 4, we would get the exponent which is passed as a second argument in the POWER function.
+For example, 45 = 1024, using the POWER functionPOWER FunctionPOWER function calculates the power of a given number or base.
+To use this function you can use the keyword =POWER( in a cell and provide two arguments one as number and another as power., we would write it as POWER(4,5) = 1024.
+If we nest this formula of the POWER function inside the LOG function in Excel, providing the base as 4, we will get the exponent, which is passed as a second argument in the POWER function.

-The output of the POWER function is passed as the first argument to the LOG function in Excel and it further computes the result.
+The output of the POWER function is passed as the first argument to the LOG function in Excel, and it further computes the result.